BLUE HORIZON, BOOK 4

 Chk, chk, chk, chk.

 As he ran, the walls of the corridor became a blur to him.
-His feet slipped on more bones or sticks on the floor, but his self-preservation gave him enough determination to keep himself on his feet.
+His feet slipped on more bones or sticks on the floor, but his self-preservation gave him enough resolve to keep himself on his feet.
 He passed more branches in the tunnel and he realized this wasn’t the way he had come before.
 There was suddenly no doubt in his mind that he would never see the sun again.
 Justy was about to become ant food.

 “What the – Justy!” a voice echoed in the confines of the passageway.